 "I've learned that when life happens, so can healing. "

 Jeneé Darden is an award-winning journalist, author, public speaker and mental health advocate from Oakland, Calif.
-She hosts the weekly arts segment Sights & Sounds and covers East Oakland for public radio station KALW 91.7 FM.
+She is the host and executive producer of the weekly KALW arts segment Sights & Sounds and she is their East Oakland reporter.
 Jenee has reported for NPR, Marketplace, KQED, KPCC, The Los Angeles Times, Ebony, Refinery29 and other outlets.
 In 2005, she reported on the London transit bombings for Time magazine.
 She is the author of When a Purple Rose Blooms (Nomadic Press), a collection of essays and poetry about her personal journey through Black womanhood.
 She curates the reading Let Her Tell It! about Black women and mental health.
 Jenee holds a BA in ethnic studies from UC San Diego and a master’s in journalism from the University of Southern California.